RebelToolbox/RebelDocumentation/tutorials/export/exporting_projects.rst

 .. code-block:: shell

-    godot --path /path/to/project --export "Windows Desktop" some_name.exe
+    rebel --path /path/to/project --export "Windows Desktop" some_name.exe

 .. seealso::

-    See :ref:`doc_command_line_tutorial` for more information about using Godot from the command line.
+    See :ref:`doc_command_line_tutorial` for more information about using Rebel Editor from the command line.

 PCK versus ZIP pack file formats